2019 Assam alcohol poisonings

-In February 2019, at least 168 people died after drinking toxic bootleg alcohol in Golaghat and Jorhat districts in Indian state of Assam.
+In February 2019, at least 168 people died after drinking toxic bootleg alcohol in Golaghat and Jorhat districts in the Indian state of Assam.
 The incident occurred two weeks after 100 people died by drinking toxic alcohol in the northern states of Uttar Pradesh and Uttarakhand.

 Incident

 The poisonings first came to attention on 21 February 2019, when 42 people died shortly after drinking the illegal alcohol.
 Over the following days, more people died from the poisoning and many more were admitted to local hospitals.
 On 24 February 2019, it was reported that a total of 144 people had died and more than 300 were admitted in hospitals making it one of the deadliest alcohol poisonings in the country.
 The next day, the death toll had risen to 156.

 The incident occurred at tea plantations in the districts.
 Most of the victims were labourers in these plantations.
 They might have bought the liquor to drink after a day's work in the plantation.